Vitamins and Supplements for Ulcerative Colitis

 Folate or folic acid.
 Folic acid is a B vitamin that your body needs to make healthy new cells.
 In women, it also protects against birth defects of the baby's spine or brain.
 Folic acid can also reduce the risk of colon cancer, which is elevated in people with ulcerative colitis.

-People with UC often find it difficult to tolerate certain foods such as dark leafy vegetables that are a major source of folate and typically have low levels of folate.
+People with UC often find it difficult to tolerate folate-rich dark leafy vegetables and may end up with low levels of the vitamin.
 Those levels can be made even lower as a result of certain medications.
 Ask your doctor if you should be taking a folic acid supplement.